Summer courses abroad

 The Nordic Centres in China and India aim to increase understanding and create closer ties between the Nordic countries and China/India through research and education cooperation.
 To take part in these summer activities, you need to be nominated by Lund University.
 You cover the tuition fees, travel expenses, any visa fees and living expenses yourself.

-- Nordic Centre India "Exploring the Environment in India: Issues in Sustainability"
+- Nordic Centre India 'Exploring the Environment in India: Sustainability Challenges' (Master's level)

-- Nordic Centre India "Gender and Society in Contemporary India"
+- Nordic Centre India 'Gender and Society in Contemporary India (Master's level)

 Application and attachments